Space t n menu toggles line numbers, showing consecutive (absolute) A, relative R or visual V layout.

 relative) is highly recommended for vim-style editing as it provides an effective way to apply actions to multiple lines

-g c 9 j will comment 9 lines from current, downwards
+g c 9 j comments 9 lines from current, downwards

-24 g r j will select multiple cursors for the next 24 lines
+2 4 g r j selects multiple cursors for the next 24 lines

-With relative numbering, the current line number is shown and all other numbers are relative to the number of lines away they are from the current line.
-Relative numbering is useful for jumping to different parts of your file or running commands on a number of lines, eg. delete, indent, multiple cursors (
+Relative line numbering shows the current line number with all other numbers the relative number of lines away from the current line.
+Relative numbering is useful for jumping to different parts of your file or running commands on a number of lines, eg. delete, indent, multiple cursors (g r)

 Visual style line number configurationλ︎